-Here, the PA news agency examines three players to watch at Emirates Airline Park.
+Here, the PA news agency looks at three players to watch against the men from Natal.

 Among the contingent forced to self-isolate, Watson will finally make his first start when the tour is four matches old.
 It could be a costly delay for his Test prospects after seeing Josh Adams all but secure one of the wing positions after amassing eight tries in three games, while Duhan Van Der Merwe and Louis Rees-Zammit have also displayed their finishing skills.
 But Watson, a Test Lion in 2017, is a class act with an extraordinary skill for beating defenders.
 Now he has the chance to remind Warren Gatland of just how effective he can be.

 Another of the Lions’ quarantining squad personnel, Davies is also playing catch-up after seeing his rivals for the number nine jersey – Conor Murray and Ali Price – make strong starts to the expedition against the world champion Springboks.
 As captain, Murray is in pole position but Gatland admires Davies’ ability to apply defensive pressure and his predatory support play.
 He made a try-scoring cameo in the 56-14 victory over the Sigma Lions and, having been given his chance alongside Wales team-mate Dan Biggar, he needs to make the most of his first start.